Finals week session: Tuesday 5/13 at 8-11am

 One of the funny realities is that a syllabus and course schedule is given at the beginning of the semester, but how you actually experience the class and what we do changes along the way!

-For this part of the reflection, I’d like you to outline the course as you experienced it over the last 16 weeks.
+For this option, I’d like you to outline the course as you experienced it over the last 16 weeks.
+You’re welcome to use all class materials, your own notes and work, and what you added to the class engagement section of the feedback tracker to inform each section.

 Your reverse syllabus should include: